- This event has passed.

 Julian Schröter is a Walter Benjamin-Fellow from March 2022 through February 2023 in Antwerp, Montreal, and Illinois, where he is working on a history of the German novella based on quantitative and qualitative methods.
 He was the deputy of the professorship for Digital Humanities at the University of Trier in the summer semester of 2020, where he was also the coordinator for the project »Zeta and Company« from June to September 2020.
 He is currently a research fellow at the chair for digital humanities and German literature at the University of Würzburg and a member of the editorial board of the Journal of Literary Theory.
 His doctoral thesis on literary self-fashioning was published in 2018.
 Julian studied Philosophy and German Literature inWürzburg.
 His focus in research lies on interpretation theories, the methodological and epistemological foundation of Computational Literary Studies, and on German 19th century as well as on contemporary prose fiction.

 The lecture is free and open to all.
-To register, please contact email@example.com.
+Please register by sending a mail to email@example.com.